 The members of the Committee of Management also have a duty under s.
 24 to report their suspicion to the Director of: improper or incompetent treatment or care of a resident that resulted in harm or a risk of harm to the resident; abuse of a resident by anyone or neglect of a resident by the licensee or staff that resulted in harm or a risk of harm to the resident; unlawful conduct that resulted in harm or a risk of harm to a resident; misuse or misappropriation of a resident’s money; misuse or misappropriation of funding provided to a licensee under the Act or the Local Health System Integration Act, 2006.

-In fulfilling its duties, the Committee of Management may wish to receive reports from the General Manager of Community Services with respect to administration of the Dearness Home and the fulfillment of the duties and obligations under the Long-Term Care Homes Act, 2007.
+In fulfilling its duties, the Committee of Management may wish to receive reports from the Managing Director of Housing, Social Services and Dearness Home, with respect to administration of the Dearness Home and the fulfillment of the duties and obligations under the Long-Term Care Homes Act, 2007.

 The fundamental principle to be applied in the interpretation of the Act and anything required or permitted under the Act is that a long-term care home is primarily the home of its residents and is to be operated so that it is a place where they may live with dignity and in security, safety and comfort and have their physical, psychological, social, spiritual and cultural needs adequately met.